dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 ## Attach and implement a routed event handler

-In XAML, to attach an event handler to an element that implements the event as a class member, you can use this simplified event name syntax:
+In XAML, to attach an event handler to an element that implements the event as a class member, you declare the event name as an attribute on the event listener element.
+The attribute value is your handler method name.
+The handler method must be implemented in the code-behind partial class for the XAML page.
+The event listener is the element where the event handler is attached and invoked.
+For an event that's a member (inherited or otherwise) of the listener class, you can attach a handler as follows:

 :::code language="xaml" source="./snippets/routed-events-overview/csharp/MainWindow.xaml" id="AddHandler_UnqualifiedEventName":::

-For an event that's not a member of the event listener class, such as a `Click` event that bubbles up to a <xref:System.Windows.Controls.StackPanel>, you can attach a handler to the `StackPanel` using this qualified event name syntax:
+If the listener is a different element than the element that raised the event, it's possible that the event isn't a member of the listener's class.
+In that case, you must use the qualified event name, in the form of `<owner type>.<event name>`.
+For example, because the <xref:System.Windows.Controls.StackPanel> class doesn't implement the <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event, to attach a handler to a `StackPanel` for a `Click` event that bubbles up to that element, you'll need to use the qualified event name syntax:

 :::code language="xaml" source="./snippets/routed-events-overview/csharp/MainWindow.xaml" id="AddHandler_QualifiedEventName":::